Book Review:

 Fito de la Parra was born and raised in Mexico.
 The

-of of popular bands such as Sparks, Los Holligans, Los Sinners,
+& roll history of Mexico.
+He was a member of popular bands such as Sparks, Los Holligans, Los Sinners,

-and Javier Batiz and The Finks.
+and Javier Batiz and the Finks.
 Fito has also made a

-great documentary, not yet issued, on the history of rock
+great documentary, not yet issued, on the history of rock &

 From Evolution to Revolution."
 Fito followed his